Updated on October 1, 2024

 Summary

-Obtaining a prescription for your contact lenses is important.
-It’s necessary for your vision health and the only legal way to purchase contact lenses.
+Obtaining a contact lens prescription is necessary for your vision health.
+And itโs the only legal way to purchase contact lenses.

 To file a complaint about prescription malpractice, fill out the FTC Consumer Complaint Form.